edoardodavini/sts/README.md

 An example of a Summary Report is available [here](results/two_summary.md)

 ## To be done / next steps
-* Add support for multiple checks (right now only one check is used for the report)
 * Add support for headers in the request object
 * Add support for login-interceptors
 * Add documentation for Placeholder
 * Better error handling
+* Add MOCK step type, for mocked data just to be verified in the next steps
 * Test more checks, like usage of functions, including filters and map
 * more stuff

 ## Full Example for reference

 Check updated references in the [Suites](blob/master/suites/) directory

+## Contribute

+Feel free to join this project.
+This was born to meet the need of a pre-defined tests suite.